Susan Fuentes: Death

 During her final years, Fuentes had to be confined in the hospital due to her worsening health condition.
 She stopped performing on stage after 2010.
 In August 2012, she was interviewed by GMA News where she expressed hope of being able to live for another ten years.
 At her final televised appearance on Magpakailanman in March 2013, she told Mel Tiangco of how much she wanted to live so that she could see her children again and get to know them better following years of estrangement.

 Fuentes died on September 7, 2013, after prolong confinement at the National Kidney and Transplant Institute.
 It was revealed that she had been in battle with colon cancer.

+Awards and accolades

+On December 2, 2012, Susan Fuentes received the Jose R. Gullas Halad Award for Outstanding Contribution to Cebuano Music presented by the JRG Halad Foundation in the program entitled Gratis Et Amore held at the Radisson Blu Hotel in Cebu City.

-The JRG Halad Foundation hosted a tribute for Fuentes and the late Cebuano Maestro Mil Villareal, who also died in the same month, on September 30.
+The JRG Halad Foundation also hosted a tribute for Fuentes and the late Cebuano Maestro Mil Villareal, who also died in the same month, on September 30, 2013 at the Halad Museum in Cebu City.

+Cora Almerino of Freeman Cebu Lifestyle spoke of Susan Fuentes as a “hermeneutic diva” whose performances of Bisdak folk songs invite deeper cultural and intellectual interpretation rather than mere nostalgic enjoyment.
+She posed that Fuentes’ singing preserves and expresses Cebuano identity, social values, humor, gender dynamics, and class consciousness through layered meanings embedded in the lyrics and melodies of traditional songs.
+While acknowledging the influence of Western culture on contemporary musical tastes, Fuentes’ songs are continuing cultural texts that enable listeners to reflect on and reconnect with Bisdak sensibilities and collective experience.